bioinformaticsdotca/GenEpi_2018/integrated_assignment/assignment.md

 2) Basic navigation (Project, Samples, Analysis)
 3) Upload a single dataset
 3) Select samples and create new projects
-4) Carry out some analysis and share that analysis
-Use this form to avoid redundant analysis, put your name next to the Strain you picked to analyze:   https://docs.google.com/spreadsheets/d/1EX1z1JaV4hxm2n2ID5S2Az7CDGTs11_W6YFIzRmlqAk/edit#gid=1491924087
+4) Carry out some analysis and share that analysis.
+Use [**this form**](https://docs.google.com/spreadsheets/d/1EX1z1JaV4hxm2n2ID5S2Az7CDGTs11_W6YFIzRmlqAk/edit#gid=1491924087) to avoid redundant analysis, put your name next to the Strain you picked to analyze.
 5) Access, view and download analysis results
 6) Metadata

 Scenerio: